 The author says that yes, it seems to be the case that if most women have it their way, then societies are more peaceful.

 Sex Arms’ Race

-The author also delves quite some time on the popular and interesting topic of sex arms’ race.
+The author also delves quite some time into the popular and interesting topic of the sexual arms race.

 - Men ejaculate more when they have been away from their wives

 - Women keeping a provider and sleeping with a hunk

 - Women are more likely to be unfaithful if the marriage is going badly